thalient-ai/zotero-scripts/README.md

 # Zotero Scripts

 This repository contains an assortment of javascripts for Zotero 7.
-These scripts are designed to help with various bulk/batch operations within Zotero, such as editing metadata, renaming attachments, and detecting duplicate items.
+These scripts are designed to help with various bulk / batch operations within Zotero, such as editing metadata, renaming attachments, and detecting similar items.

 ## Table of Contents